gungne/qbb2016/assignments/day4-homework/README.md

 ## 4. Density Plot

 Create a density plot of the FPKM values for SRR072893.

-* HINT: google pyplot kernel density
+Google pyplot kernel density and follow gaussian_kde.